By Caroline Humer and Esha Dey

 "This is a huge win for all shareholders of Forest Labs and yet another validation of the activist investment philosophy in general," Icahn, who holds an 11.32 percent stake in Forest, said in a statement.
 Since the close of trade on Friday, the value of Icahn's holding has increased by more than $641 million.

-Icahn had criticized Forest for being ill-prepared to generate growth in the face of looming generic competition for its biggest drugs and for warnings the company had received from U.S. health regulators about its marketing of its drugs.
+Icahn had criticized Forest for being ill-prepared to generate growth in the face of looming generic competition for its biggest drugs and for warnings the company had received from U.S. health regulators about its marketing.

-He helped bring about a management change at the company last year, when longtime Chief Executive Officer Howard Solomon retired and was replaced by former Bausch & Lomb CEO Brenton Saunders.
+He helped bring about a management change at the company last year, when longtime Chief Executive Officer Howard Solomon retired and was replaced by Saunders, a former Bausch & Lomb CEO.
 In January, the company delivered quarterly financial results well ahead of analysts' expectations.
+Saunders said he expects Icahn to continue to be a shareholder in the new company.

 The deal has a breakup fee of about 3.5 percent of the equity value of each company, Actavis said.